codefresh-io/docs.codefresh.io/_docs/codefresh-yaml/advanced-workflows.md

          - finished
 {% endhighlight %}

 Notice that `finished` is the default behavior so you can omit the last two lines (i.e. the `on:` part).
+Also notice that the name `main_clone` is reserved for the automatic clone that takes place in the beginning of pipelines that are linked to a git repository.

 As an example let's assume that you have the following steps in a pipeline